KYVENetwork/trustless-api/.github/README.md

 ### Response Structure

-The Trustless API response contains the actual data item and the inclusion proof that contains all necessary information to verify the data item on-chain.
+The Trustless API response contains the actual data item and the inclusion proof that contains all necessary information to verify the data item has been validated through KYVE.
 The actual data of the data item might be wrapped in a custom structure, depending on the indexer.
 For example, the `Tendermint` indexer wraps the data item in a `JSON-RPC 2.0` response.

 Note: Each endpoints response structure can be found by looking at the Swagger documentation.